 On February 1st, 2021 MPDC launched its 55th Anniversary!

 We commemorated the day by launching the MT2T.org website for Madison’s Train 2 Trades initiative under the Workforce Diversity & Development Program.
 We also announced ‘Celebrating Black History Month,’ a series of performances from Hibernian Hall featuring local artists and honoring past & present leaders in the Black community.
-We will be honoring Black History Month all month long on our social media & website.
+We will recognize Black History Month and CELEBRATE Legacy, HONOR Community, and EMBRACE Promise all month long on our social media & website.

 MPDC is eager to EMBRACE these future leaders in the construction & building trades field.